ableasdale/confluent-dockerfiles/bidirectional-schema-linking/HOWTO.md

 Subject :.source.target:stock_trades-value is not in import mode;
 ```

-This seems to be a bug; look at how the context is being constructed within the exception - it's almost as if it's appending the `source` and `target` contexts together - and from our earlier tests, we know that's not what is happening (at least with respect to where the replicated Schemas are) but let's try to resolve this by setting this context into `import mode`:
+Now at this point, this seems to be a bug; look at how the context is being constructed within the exception - it's almost as if it's appending the `source` and `target` contexts together - and from our earlier tests, we know that's not what is happening (at least with respect to where the replicated Schemas are - we've checked the contexts on both sides and we've read the Schemas in all cases - but let's try to resolve this by setting this context into `import mode`:

 ### Set the `.source.target` Context into `IMPORT` mode